 Stabilizers can be consistent, loyal partners.
 When in a relationship with another steady personality, it is important for them to communicate their perspective honestly in times of conflict.

-In a romantic relationship, SC personality types bring strengths like...
+In a romantic relationship, the DISC type SC personality brings strengths like...

 - Thoughtfully considering their partner’s perspective